-The recommended practices should occur throughout the day, including being integrated into opportunities for science and social studies learning, not exclusively in an isolated block identified as "English Language Arts" or "Literacy."
-At the same time, literacy instruction should not take the place of science and social studies inquiry nor addressing the Michigan Grade Level Content Expectations for Social Studies nor addressing the Michigan K - 12 Science Standards.3 In the long term, that approach is counterproductive; later academic achievement is predicted not only by literacy knowledge and skills, but by mathematics learning, knowledge of the natural and social world, and certain aspects of physical, social, and emotional development.
-Finally, it is important to read this document in relation to the State of Michigan's specific standards for literacy development in kindergarten through third grade4 which should garner careful attention in all Michigan kindergarten through third-grade classrooms and be one focus in observing classroom practice and children's development.
-The endnotes indicate some connections between the ten instructional practices and the Michigan Standards, and they reference research studies that support the practices listed.
+The Essential Instructional Practices in Early Literacy should occur throughout the day, including in science and social studies, not exclusively in an isolated block identified as "English Language Arts" or "Literacy."
+At the same time, literacy instruction should not take the place of science, social studies, or other curricular areas, nor of addressing standards in all other areas.
+That approach is counterproductive because later academic achievement is predicted not only by literacy knowledge and skills but also by mathematics learning, knowledge of the natural and social world, and certain aspects of physical, social, and emotional development.